 Are you a chocoholic?
 The Mayans and Aztecs viewed chocolate as a sacred food and for good reason.
 Chocolate has many health promoting effects and can also be addicting, because it contains both sugar and fat.
 Not all chocolates contain high amounts of sugar and fat, but generally most chocolates do.

 Some chocolate is better than others and by “better” I mean healthier.
 Eating high quality chocolate containing at least 70% cacao or higher is much better than eating milk chocolate loaded with sugar.
-Nonetheless, chocolate
+Nonetheless, chocolate is still high in fat and contains sugar, so it is best to limit your intake to a few pieces of high quality chocolate a day at most.

 The One Stop Solution To Any Addiction